Early Summer Garden Checklist

 – Summer pruning, part one of three: from one third of each plant remove approximately half to three quarters of each new shoot, except for leaders.
 This applies to all red and white currants, gooseberries and all trained apples and pears.
 Thin raspberry canes.
 Prune grapevines back to three or five leaves after a flower truss; if no flower truss by sixth leaf stop anyway and mark for later removal.
 Tie in new growths of vine and climbing plants.

-SEE ALSO: Gorgeous Garden Decorations
+SEE ALSO: Pet Friendly, Green Garden Designs

 garden1